ayreal/github-basics/README.md

 # Github Basics

+### Working With Collaborators
-- Checkout from master to a feature branch called "Chris" and make an edit to the README.md file locally.
+- Checkout from master to a feature branch called "Chris" and make an edit to the EDITME.md file locally.
 - Commit your changes
 - Push your changes to the remote branch "Chris"
-- Make a pull request in Github to merge changes into the master branch
+- Make a pull request in Github to merge changes into the Chris branch.
+Fix the merge conflicts
+- There is a branch called Ariel on remote.
+From the local Chris branch, pull down the Ariel branch and fix the merge conflicts.
+- Again, push your changes to the remote branch "Chris" and submit a pull request on Github to merge with master.
+- Checkout to your local master branch.
+It should be 1 commit behind remote origin master.
+Make your local master branch up to date.

+### Forking
+- Fork master branch to your own repo.
+- Edit the README.md file of your repo on the master branch directly on Github (not locally) and commit the changes.
+Compare this repo to your repo.
+Are they the same?

+### Rollback to Previous Commit

 [Learn Git Branching Game](https://learngitbranching.js.org/)